How should you finance a car in 2025?

 - All loans will be made for 48 months.

 I have tried to use numbers similar to what I observed in actual car dealers.
 You may find better deals sometimes, like 0% leasing.
-And downpayment and the residual value will vary highly.
+And the down payment and the residual value will vary highly.
 The actual rates are those I could observe when writing this article in March 2023.
 But generally, the leasing rate will be lower than the car loan rate, and margin loans will be in the middle.

 So, based on these parameters, we get the following results over four years: